Permethrin: Mechanism of action

-Absorption
+In insects, permethrin acts on the cell membrane of neurons to disrupt the sodium channel current by which the polarization of the membrane is regulated.
+Delayed repolarization and paralysis of the pests are the consequences of this disturbance.

+Pharmacokinetics

 Absorption of topical permethrin is minimal.
 One in vivo study demonstrated 0.5% absorption in the first 48 hours based upon excretion of urinary metabolites.

-Distribution

 Distribution of permethrin has been studied in rat models, with highest amounts accumulating in fat and the brain.
 This can be explained by the lipophilic nature of the permethrin molecule.

-Metabolism

 Metabolism of permethrin occurs mainly in the liver, where the molecule undergoes oxidation by the cytochrome P450 system, as well as hydrolysis, into non-toxic metabolites.

-Excretion

 The elimination of permethrin and its metabolites occurs mainly through urinary excretion, but also through feces.
 In rats, the excretion half-life is 12 hours for plasma and 9 to 23 hours for certain nervous tissue.